 To Sum Up

 Managing and leading a development team are two very different tasks that are commonly overlapped and carried on by the same person.
-Something similar applies to management and leadership: The skills and toolbox used by a Project Manager is quite different than the one you would find in a Project Leader.
+Something similar applies to management and leadership: The skills and toolbox used by a Project Manager are quite different than the one you would find in a Project Leader.

 Project Leaders and Project Managers are very different roles.
 Whether you can combine them into one single person or not, it is up to the complexity of the project and the skills of the person you can work with.